alphinaud11/The-Matrix-Escaped-2/README.md

 3. **Hostages :standing_man: :** characters that Neo must save.
 4. **Telephone booth :telephone: :** the destination that Neo must reach in order to escape the matrix.

-The main mission for Neo is to reach the telephone booth with all hostages saved.
+The main mission for Neo is to reach the telephone booth with all hostages saved.a

 ## Note
 This is a university (GUC) course project.
 Course name is (CSEN 901 : Introduction to Artificial Intelligence).
 For a detailed description of the project and its requirements as well as the project report, please have a look at the [description](Description) folder.